VIDEO: Swarm of dirt bike riders tried to 'impede' Zachary murder investigation, police say

 ZACHARY - Police said dozens of people riding dirt bikes and ATVs tried to interfere with the investigation into a deadly shooting over the weekend.

 The fatal shots were reportedly fired on Sunday, Jan.
 24 near New Weis Road and Truman Road.
-Authorities found a 50-year-old man dead.
+Authorities found Darnell Reed, 50, dead.

+The man suspected in the deadly shooting, identified as Tytus Hayes, was booked into jail the next day for second-degree murder.

-On Monday, police shared video from the scene showing several people on off-road vehicles causing a ruckus near the site of the murder.
+On Monday, police shared video from the scene showing what officers said to be about 30 people on off-road vehicles causing a ruckus near the site of the murder.
 The Zachary Police Department said three people were arrested, including a juvenile who was charged with reckless operation, flight from an officer, disturbing the peace, and operating off-road vehicles on the roadway.

-The man suspected in the deadly shooting, identified as Tytus Hayes, was also booked into jail Monday for second-degree murder.

 The department is asking anyone else with information related to the incident to contact police.